kyma-project/istio/docs/contributor/adr/0011-extend-external-authorizer-path-timeout.md

 ## Context
 <!--- Describe the issue or problem that is motivating this decision or change. -->
-The current implementation of the External Authorizer in IstioCR lacks the ability to specify a custom path prefix and timeout for the authorization requests.
+The current implementation of the External Authorizer in the Istio custom resource (CR) lacks the ability to specify a custom path prefix and timeout for the authorization requests.
 This limitation can lead to challenges in integrating with external authorization services that require specific endpoints or have different performance characteristics.

 ## Decision
 <!--- Explain the proposed change or action and the reason behind it. -->
-To enhance the flexibility and usability of the External Authorizer in IstioCR, we propose to extend its configuration options to include:
+To enhance the flexibility and usability of the External Authorizer in the Istio CR, we propose to extend its configuration options to include:
-1. **pathPrefix**: Allow users to specify a custom path prefix for the authorization requests.
-For example if the external authorizer service expects requests at `/auth/users`, while requests to the end service are sent to `/users`, the pathPrefix can be set to `/auth` to ensure correct routing.
+1. **pathPrefix**: Allows users to specify a custom path prefix for the authorization requests.
+For example, if the external authorizer service expects requests at `/auth/users`, while requests to the end service are sent to `/users`, the pathPrefix can be set to `/auth` to ensure correct routing.
-2. **timeout**: Introduce a timeout setting to define how long the system should wait for a response from the external authorizer before considering the request as failed.
+2. **timeout**: Introduces a timeout setting to define how long the system should wait for a response from the external authorizer before considering the request as failed.

-Above fields are exposed as one to one mapping of the Istio Mesh Config configuration.
-They are optional and if not set, the values will fall back to Istio's defaults.
+The above fields are exposed as a one-to-one mapping of the Istio Mesh Config configuration.
+They are optional, and if not set, the values fall back to Istio's defaults.

-These additions will enable better integration with a wider range of external authorization services and improve the overall reliability of the authorization process.
+These additions enable better integration with a wider range of external authorization services and improve the overall reliability of the authorization process.

-API structure after the change:
+See the API structure after the change:
 ```yaml
 apiVersion: istios.kyma-project.io/v1alpha1
 kind: IstioCR